 But let’s get back to the money question: how do you raise seed funding for your startup?

 In this article, you’ll learn:

 Seed funding is the initial capital raised by a startup to get off the ground.
 This funding is used to cover expenses such as building the MVP and product development, furthering traction, conducting deeper market research, and hiring a team.
 We define seed funding in much greater depth in this article, 10 Types of Funding for Startups.

 Why should you raise a seed round?
 There are three core benefits of raising seed funding:

 Venture capital is an option, albeit a longshot.
 Research shows that less than one percent of startups get VC funding.
 Of that fraction, just 2.2% of funding went to Black founders, and only 2.7% went to female founders.
+In late 2022 and early 2023, venture funding began slowing down, and we expect to see that continue.
 Plus, this process of pitching to VCs often takes months or even years.
 For many founders, VC funding isn’t really a viable option.